RACHEL CALLOWAY

 As an internationally recognized leading interpreter of contemporary and modern music, mezzo-soprano Rachel Calloway brings versatility and compelling insight to stages worldwide.
 Her work has been praised by the New York Times for “penetrating clarity” and “considerable depth of expression” and by Opera News for her “adept musicianship and dramatic flair.”

 Recent and upcoming: Past seasons highlights include a debut with Opera Philadelphia in Lembit Beecher’s I Have No Stories to Tell You, Schoenberg’s String Quartet No. 2 with the Amernet Quartet at New Music New College, and her continued collaboration with Third Coast Percussion at the University of Chicago and the Miller Theater’s Portrait Series in New York.
 Ms. Calloway sang music of John Zorn at the Guggenheim Museum, JazzFest Sarajevo, and November Music in the Netherlands.
 Duo Cortona, Ms. Calloway’s duo, alongside violinist Ari Streisfeld, have appeared in concerts and residencies at the College of Charleston, New Music New College (FL), Southern Exposure (SC), East Carolina University, the University of Madison, and the Gabriela Lena Frank Creative Academy of Music.
 As a faculty member at the University of South Carolina, Ms. Calloway performed the Brahms Alto Rhapsody and Ravel’s Chansons Madécasses; Das Lied von der Erde with the Orlando Philharmonic; and was recently a soloist with the California Symphony featuring a program of Gabriela Lena Frank's La Centinela y la Paloma and Mahler Lieder.
 She continues her work at the Cortona Sessions for New Music (Italy) and Summer Arts with Juilliard (Switzerland).
-Current projects include: Mahler's Symphony No. 2 with the New York Philharmonia; San Francisco Contemporary Music Players singing Schoenberg's Pierrot Lunaire, Cabaret Songs and Jessie Montgomery's Lunar Songs; Duo Corona in concert and artist residencies with the Universities of Colorado, Denver, Wisconsin and Iowa.
+Current projects include: San Francisco Contemporary Music Players singing Schoenberg's Pierrot Lunaire, Cabaret Songs and Jessie Montgomery's Lunar Songs; Duo Corona in concert and artist residencies with the Universities of Colorado, Denver, Wisconsin and Iowa.
+She is Cherubino with Greenville Symphony in 2025.

 On the concert stage, Ms. Calloway has appeared as soloist in Haydn’s Lord Nelson Mass with the Oratorio Society of New York in Carnegie Hall and Mahler’s Symphony No. 2 with the Omaha Symphony.
 She debuted with Ensemble Modern in Frankfurt, Germany, singing Alban Berg’s Der Wein under the auspices of Alte Oper with a national radio broadcast by Heissicher Rundfunk.
 She was presented in concert at the Kennedy Center in collaborations with the Amernet Quartet and Pro Musica Hebraica and the Jukebox New Music Series.
 Ms. Calloway has covered Thomas Adès’ Totentanz with the New York Philharmonic, and appeared with the Los Angeles Philharmonic New Music Series (Green Umbrella), Berkeley Symphony, San Francisco Girls’ Chorus, BAM Next Wave Festival, Bridgehampton Chamber Music Festival, Cal Performances, Resonant Bodies Festival, SONiC Festival, Southern Exposure New Music Festival, and Lincoln Center Festival.
 Ms. Calloway has performed with Ensemble Signal, Alarm Will Sound, Talea, JACK Quartet, Ekmeles, American Composers’ Orchestra and Continuum.
 In addition, she has collaborated with today’s foremost composers including: Gabriela Lena Frank, Georg Friederich Haas, Unsuk Chin, Oliver Knussen, Nico Muhly, Chris Cerrone, and Donnacha Dennehy.